NETWAYS/gitlab-training/day2/00_Repetition/01_Intro.md

 ## Repository and Branches

    1. Use `cd` to leave the training repository
-     1.1 Make a new directory "repitition"
+     1.1 Make a new directory "repetition"
      1.2 Switch into the new directory
      1.3 Initialise a new repo

-   2. Add a new local name and email in `.gitconfig`
-     2.1 Add a `README.md` file and create a commit
+   2. Add a new local name and email in `.git/config` 2.1 Add a `README.md` file and create a commit
      2.2 Make changes in the `README.md` and amend the commit